 Scientific research indicates pink, blue and green lenses should generally NOT be worn while driving as they can make red lights indistinguishable.
 Sunglasses in these hues labelled as safe for driving are the exception – the intensity of the featured lens colour can make a significant difference safety-wise.

-The best lenses for driving sunglasses are grey and brown because they are colour-neutral, meaning they do not alter how colours appear when worn.
+The best lenses for driving sunglasses are grey and brown (with polarisation) because they are colour-neutral, meaning they do not alter how colours appear when worn.
 Many sunglasses specifically designed for drivers also feature yellow and amber-toned lenses, which can help to enhance contrast and definition.